ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

 ## 1. Introduction

-The data for our group project is sourced from the OECD, specifically from two datasets: “Annual Real GDP Growth - OECD and Non-OECD Countries” and “Annual GDP and Consumption Per Capita - OECD and Non-OECD Countries.”
+The data for our group project is sourced from the OECD, specifically from two sources: “Annual Real GDP Growth - OECD and Non-OECD Countries” and “Annual GDP and Consumption Per Capita - OECD and Non-OECD Countries.”
 The first dataset provides annual GDP growth figures for OECD member states and selected non-member countries covering the years 2018-2024, while the second dataset reports GDP and consumption per capita over the same period.
 Together, these datasets allow us to analyze how different nations recovered economically following the severe disruptions of the COVID-19 pandemic.
 The selected time frame enables us to trace economic trajectories before, during, and after the pandemic, helping us understand both the immediate impact and the long-term recovery patterns.

-After data cleaning, our combined dataset contains fewer than 500 data points, with x observations and x variables.
+After data cleaning, our datasets contained fewer than 750 combined data points, with 46 observations and 8 variables in each initial dataset, before further changes were made down the line.
 We excluded large economic blocs such as the EU or G7 to focus exclusively on national-level performance and to avoid potential data overlap.
-For our analysis, we will focus on four countries: the United States, Denmark, South Africa, and India.
+For our analysis, we will focus primarily on four countries: the United States, Denmark, South Africa, and India.
 Two of these nations are OECD members, while the other two are not.
 This is a deliberate choice to highlight contrasts between advanced and emerging economies.

 Moreover, we plan to add a few additional variables to our dataset by categorizing the levels of economic recovery into performance groups.